ibm-cloud-docs/account/iam-service-roles.md

 | Reader | As a reader, you can perform read-only actions such as monitor data through views and dashboards. |
 | Standard member | As a member, you can configure views, dashboards and alerts, export data, search, filter, and view all data. |
 {: row-headers}
-{: caption="Service roles - IBM Cloud Activity Tracker with LogDNA" caption-side="top"}
+{: caption="Table 110.
+Service roles - IBM Cloud Activity Tracker with LogDNA" caption-side="top"}
 {: tab-title="Service roles"}
 {: tab-group="logdnaat"}
 {: class="simple-tab-table"}